The Cheese Factory Century

 Shortly after the left turn onto this road, take a break at the Marin French Cheese Company on your right.
 There’s a small store where you can buy sandwiches, beverages, cheese and crackers.
 After the stop, the road continues through the fields, gradually climbing.
 This section is narrow and has a fair bit of high-speed traffic; be careful.

-Nicasio Valley/Lucas Valley Road (advanced ride)
+Nicasio Valley/Lucas Valley/San Geronimo Valley (advanced ride)

 Red Hill/San Antonio/Bolinas/Shady/Lagunitas/Ross Common/Poplar/Kent (advanced ride)